-Just goes to show, when you dig in a little, perception differs wildly from reality.
-Now, if only I were in the market for a car… I suppose I’ll make do with cup noodle and beer!
+Just goes to show, that when you dig in a little, perception differs wildly from reality.
+Now, if only I were in the market for a car… I suppose I’ll make do with cup noodles and beer!

 The last word, though goes to the robot… he’s not quite Asimo, but he plays a mean tune…

 Alternatives to the Toyota Factory Tour

 If you are unable to find a space on the Toyota Japan tour we recommend the following alternatives

 Another free car factory tour, this is easy to get to and also close to Nagoya.
 You can read more about it here.

 The Toyota Techno Museum